leoisl/LR_EC_analyser/README.md

 # NEWS

+v0.0.11 released.
+Changes:
+* Added `--colours` parameter;
+* Fixed a bug in the interactive plot.

 v0.0.10 released.
 Changes:
 * Added long reads connectivity plots;
 * Created a simple report which has plots as static images and has no Gene/Transcript read alignment viewer, making it easily shareable;